Antstar609/KCD-Mod-Builder/README.md

 ## Repository Structure

-For your mod to work with KCD Mod Builder, your repository should follow this structure:

-**Note:** The tool only works with the `Scripts`, `Libs`, `Entities`, `Objects` and `Localization` folders.
-If your project has only the `Objects` folder or any combination of the specified folders, they will be compressed.
-Any other folders won't be included.
+To ensure compatibility with KCD Mod Builder, organize your mod's repository to include any of the following folders: `Scripts`, `Libs`, `Entities`, `Objects`, and `Localization`.
+The tool will compress any combination of these folders present in your project.
+Folders not listed above will be excluded from the compression process.

+**Note:** The provided example below demonstrates a possible folder structure.
+However, your project does not need to include all these folders; having just one is sufficient for the tool to function correctly.

 ### Exemple:
 ```plaintext